openbroadcaster/quick-start/index.md

 title: index
 ---

+# Quick Start Guide
+{:.no_toc}

 * TOC
 {:toc}

 <a name="dashboard"></a>

-# Quick Start Guide
-{:toc}

 __Preamble instructions__

 This quick start guide will help you get media playing on a OBPlayer box managed by a OBServer.
-For instructions on installation and setting up the OBServer and OBPlayer see this [Getting Started](https://support.openbroadcaster.com/getting-started) guide first
+For instructions on setting up the OBServer and OBPlayer see this [installation](https://support.openbroadcaster.com/install) guide first.

 __Prerequisites__